tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/cloakroom.rst

 [NARRATOR]_

     This is a cloakroom for patrons of the bar.
+You can tell because at eye-level an array of metalwork resembles a line of coat hooks.
+All are gone, witnessed only by broken brass baseplates or rotten screw holes.

+[NARRATOR]_

+    No, wait; there is one.
+One coat hook survives.

+[CLOAK_ON_THE_FLOOR]_

+    Your cloak lies in a heap on the floor.

+[CLOAK_ON_THE_HOOK]_

+    Your velvet cloak hangs darkly from the hook.